 Use an IHG Free Night Award

-Since the discount takes the cost under 40,000 IHG Rewards points, IHG® Rewards Club Premier Credit Card cardholders can apply an IHG Anniversary Night to these stays.
-You should easily be able to get more than the $89 annual fee in value from this one stay!
+Since the discount takes the cost under 40,000 IHG Rewards points, IHG® Rewards Premier Credit Card cardholders can apply an IHG Anniversary Night to these stays.
+You should easily be able to get more than the $99 annual fee in value from this one stay!

-If you're don't already have the card, you can currently get an all-time-high 150,000 bonus points when signing up for the IHG Rewards Premier Card:
+If you're don't already have the card, you can currently get a solid 140,000 bonus points when signing up for the IHG Rewards Premier Card: